 The authoritative guidance on fair value measurements establishes a framework for measuring fair value.
 That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
-The three levels of inputs used to measure fair value are as follows:
+The three levels of inputs used to measure fair value are presented on the following page.